Study Abroad / Student ExchangeStudy Exchange Awards

 Which Student Exchange is Appropriate For Me?

 You can choose an exchange that is university-wide or one that is faculty/school specific.
-In other words, you can choose to go to a university that has a wide variety of course topics, or choose one that is more focussed on your area of academic interest.
+In other words, you can choose to go to a university that has a wide variety of course topics, or choose one that is more focused on your area of academic interest.
 Proficiency in the language of instruction will be a major determinant in the consideration of an appropriate exchange.
 All Okanagan College Study Abroad partner schools offer many courses in English.
 Many partner schools also offer "learn a new language" type courses as well.
 If you already speak another language you may choose to take courses in that language as long as the courses are pre-approved by Okanagan College.

 Academics and Campus Life

 Student exchanges can be quite different from what you're used to at Okanagan College.
 It is common to find differences in the provision and delivery of academic programs, different semester start and end dates, student services and facilities, campus culture, cost of living, living conditions, social behavior and customs.
 These differences will be less stressful if you pre-plan and research your chosen destination well before you leave Canada.

 It's very important to research the courses available at your chosen Study Abroad school before you leave.
 You will need to have your Study Abroad courses approved by Okanagan College before you leave.
 However, also be prepared for possible course changes when you arrive at your Exchange school as there is no way to guarantee enrolment in your chosen courses at the partner school.